Authentic Lessons for 21st Century Learning

 20 Minute(s)

 Display slide 8.
-Have students find a partner or assign partners and give each pair a copy of the first two pages of the attached Just Give Me a Reason handout: Problems 1–2.
+Have students find a partner or assign partners.
+Distribute a copy of the first two pages of the attached Just Give Me a Reason handout: Problems 1–2, to each pair of students.

-After students complete step 1, explain that they are to write their reasoning for their step in the second column of that row.
-The reason for step one has already been completed, but help students understand the procedure for this activity.
-Move to slide 10 and have students trade papers.
-Guide students to check the work of their partner and then complete the second step.
-If students are struggling to write their reasoning, encourage them to use the vocabulary activities from this and the "Journey of the Isolated Variable, Part 1" lesson.
+Move to slide 10 and instruct students to trade papers with their partners.
+Guide students as they check the work completed by their partner and proceed to complete the second step.
+If students have difficulty articulating their reasoning, encourage them to reference the vocabulary activities from this lesson or the "Journey of the Isolated Variable, Part 1".

-Once students complete Problems 1–2, display slide 13.
-Give one copy of the third page of the Just Give Me a Reason handout to each pair of students.
-Direct students to work together to solve Problem 3.
+Once students have completed Problems 1–2, display slide 13.
+Provide each pair of students with a copy of the third page of the Just Give Me a Reason handout.
+Direct students to work collaboratively to solve Problem 3.

 Explain 2